4GeeksAcademy/master-javascript-programming-exercises/exercises/031-addFullNameProperty/README.md

-# `31` addFullNameProperty
+# `031` addFullNameProperty

 ## 📝 Instructions:

 1. Write a function called `addFullNameProperty`.
 Given an object that has a `firstName` property and a `lastName` property, `addFullNameProperty` returns a `fullName` property whose value is a string with the first name and last name separated by a space.

+## Example:

 ```Javascript
 var person = {